ananya1797/FitnessTrackingApp/README.md

 # FitnessTrackingApp

-FitnessTrackingApp is a full-stack web application designed to help users track their fitness journey, including daily meals, calorie intake, workout routines, and personal goals.
-It is built using the MERN stack (MongoDB, Express.js, React, Node.js) and integrates external nutrition APIs.
+FitnessTrackingApp is a full-stack fitness tracker with features to log diet, workouts, and water intake.
+Integrated Fitzy, an AI chatbot powered by Google Gemini, to offer personalized fitness, nutrition, and motivation tips via a floating chat widget.
 ---

 ## Tech Stack